apple-fritter/driftwood/README.md

 - [irccloud-to-xchat](https://github.com/apple-fritter/irccloud-to-xchat): Convert IRC logs from the IRCcloud format to the XChat format.
 Rust.

 #### X-Chat
-- [doppelganger](https://github.com/apple-fritter/doppelganger): Masquerade X-Chat client as an out-of-the-box mIRC client.
+- [xchat.channel-moderation](https://github.com/apple-fritter/xchat.channel-moderation): Moderate an IRC channel.
 Python.
-- [xchat.channel-moderation](https://github.com/apple-fritter/xchat.channel-moderation) Moderate an IRC channel.
-Python.
+- [doppelganger](https://github.com/apple-fritter/doppelganger): X-Chat mIRC imposter.
+Fingerprint subversion.
+Python bundle.

+#### IRC General
+- [driftwood](https://github.com/apple-fritter/driftwood): A unified IRC log format defined.
+Written in Rust.

 ## [Disclaimer](DISCLAIMER)
 **This software is provided "as is" and without warranty of any kind**, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.